Montville, Connecticut: American Indians

 The Mohegan Native American Tribal Nation has been a presence in this area of Connecticut since the 16th century, and descended from indigenous cultures in the area for thousands of years.
 In the seventeenth century, the colony of Connecticut granted them a 700 acre reservation, located north of the present-day village of Uncasville.
 Although the reservation is within the borders of the town of Montville, the tribe is federally recognized as a sovereign nation not subject to local or state laws.
 In addition to operating the Mohegan Sun, a casino resort that opened in 1996, the tribal nation also provides educational programs about their nation's heritage and history.

 Residents of Chinese descent

 Since at least the 1990s, people of Chinese descent have moved into the area drawn either by the work available at Mohegan Sun and the rising prices in the Northeast's Chinatowns.
-Their presence, the subject of an exhibition that travelled from the Lyman Allyn Museum in New London to New York City's Museum of Chinese in America, has sparked at least one racist incident.
+Their presence, the subject of an exhibition that travelled from the Lyman Allyn Museum in New London to New York City's Museum of Chinese in America, has sparked at least one allegedly racist incident.

 Education

 Public schools in Montville are overseen by Montville Public Schools, the town's public school system, operated by a board that includes nine elected members and two high school student representatives.
 The school system operates a regular high school, an alternative high school, a middle school, and three elementary schools.

 Montville High School serves grades 9 through 12.
 Enrollment is approximately 800 students.

+The town is also home to private boarding school St. Thomas More School, known for its basketball program.